 Doctors would also generally recommend that patients use a compression garment (abdominal binder) for up to 3 months after the surgery.
 This support garment helps to brace the abdomen during recovery, especial the first few days after the surgery!
 They help to reduce movement and pain, as well as prevent the accumulation of fluid to ensure a smooth recovery .
-This would also help you get the optimum results.
+This will also help you get the optimum results.

 In any case, always follow the recovery protocol and follow-up schedule from your doctor to prevent complications!

 The procedure itself is generally safe.
 There should be minimal or no complications if the surgery is performed by an experienced surgeon.